pragmatias/documentation/content/en/blog/databricks/databricks_unity_catalog_05_first_step_delta_live_tables.md

 Warning :
+- When you delete a DLT pipeline, the event logs will no longer be accessible using the `event_log(<pipeline_id)` function, but will still be accessible by directly accessing the Delta table concerned (as long as it is not deleted).
 - Metrics are not captured for "Streaming Table" objects feeded with the Type 2 Slow Changing Dimension (SCD) process managed by the DLT framework
     - Nevertheless, it is possible to have metrics by accessing the history of the internal Delta table directly
 - When there are records that do not respect the constraints on an object, we have access to the metrics on the number of records but not the details of the records concerned.